 6 Tbs. water

 Heat your Krumkake iron (I used setting 3 on the electronic iron).
 Beat butter and sugar until creamy.
 Add the eggs and mix well.
 Add flour, vanilla, and water and mix until blended.
 Let the mixture stand for 30 minutes before using.
 Bake the cookies according to iron instructions.
 Roll the warm cookies around the stick that comes with the iron.
 Let cool on wire rack COMPLETELY.
 I cannot stress this enough.
 Even the slightest bit of moisture will ruin the crumbliness you are looking for.
 Garnish with powdered sugar or fill with whipped cream.
 There are some great recipes on Pinterest of flavored cream for krumkake. (* If you are going to fill them with whipped cream or any other filling, you will want to do it immediately before serving.
-Do not fill them ahead of time or they will get soggy, and no one likes a soggy krumkake.)
+Do not fill them ahead of time or they will get soggy.
+No one likes a soggy krumkake.)